jpscard/jpscard/README.md

 </div>

 <p align="center">
-   <i>““It has been my philosophy of life that difficulties vanish when faced boldly.””</i>
+   <i>“It has been my philosophy of life that difficulties vanish when faced boldly.”</i>
    <br/>
    <b>Isaac Asimov<b/>
 </p>